developer documentation

 &client_secret=YOUR_CLIENT_SECRET

-For SPAs, mobile apps, and other public clients that can't securely store a client secret, use PKCE:
+for spas, mobile apps, and other public clients that can't safely store a secret, use pkce.

 function generateCodeVerifier() {